colaisr/research_flow/docs/MASTER_PLAN.md

 - **RAG Tools**: Link to user's RAG knowledge bases
   - Each RAG is a tool that can be used in analysis steps
   - Semantic search queries return relevant document context
+  - **Excel file support**: Excel files (XLSX/XLS) are fully supported with multi-sheet processing ✅
+  - **Smart sheet expansion**: When Excel chunks match, all chunks from the primary matching sheet are retrieved for complete context ✅
+  - **Comprehensive logging**: Detailed logging for RAG query extraction, search execution, and result formatting ✅
   - Example: User creates "Company Protocols RAG" → can query it in steps for protocol information
 - **Custom Tools**: Extensible system for user-defined tool types
   - Future: Plugin system for custom tool implementations